codemismatch/rubylearning/content/pages/tutorials/meet-ruby.md

 ### Introduction {#introduction}

 Ruby is a dynamic, open source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.
-Everything in Ruby is an object—numbers, strings, even `true` and `false`.
+Everything in Ruby is an object&mdash;numbers, strings, even `true` and `false`.
 Start by making sure Ruby is installed (via `rbenv`, `rvm`, or the Windows installer), open a terminal, and run `irb` to explore interactively.

 <pre class="language-ruby" data-executable="true" contenteditable="true" style="white-space: pre-wrap; outline: none;"><code class="ruby-exec language-ruby">
 puts &quot;Hello, Ruby learner!&quot;